icopy-site/awesome/docs/awesome/free-for-dev.md

   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app and unlimited projects, 5,000 snapshots / month.
   * [reflect.run](https://reflect.run) - Codeless automated tests for web apps.
 Tests can be scheduled in-app or executed from a CI/CD tool.
 Each test run includes a full video recording along with console and network logs.
 The free tier includes an unlimited number of saved tests, with 25 test runs per month and up to 3 users.
   * [saucelabs.com](https://saucelabs.com/) — Cross browser testing, Selenium testing and mobile testing, [free for Open Source](https://saucelabs.com/open-source)
+  * [snippets.uilicious.com](https://snippets.uilicious.com) - It's like CodePen, but for cross browser testing.
+UI-licious lets write tests like user stories, and offers a free platform - UI-licious Snippets - that allows you to run unlimited number of tests on Chrome for free with no sign up requred, for up to 3 minutes per test run.
+Found a bug?
+You can simply copy the unique url to your test to show your devs exactly how to reproduce the bug.
   * [testingbot.com](https://testingbot.com/) — Selenium Browser and Device Testing, [free for Open Source](https://testingbot.com/open-source)
   * [Testspace.com](https://testspace.com/) - A Dashboard for publishing automated test results and a Framework for implementing manual tests as code using GitHub.
 The service is [free for Open Source](https://github.com/marketplace/testspace-com) accounts for 450 results per month.
   * [tesults.com](https://www.tesults.com) — Test results reporting and test case management.
 Integrates with popular test frameworks.
 Open Source software developers, individuals, educators, and small teams getting started can request discounted and free offerings beyond basic free project.